NoLieNoSean/NoNotes/content/Notes/Automata and regular languages.md

 > [!Definition]
 > A language is called a **recognizable language** if some finite automaton recognizes it.

-Sipser calls these "regular languages".
+Most references calls these "regular languages".

 > [!Definition]
 > Let $A$ and $B$ be languages.
 We define the regular operations **union**, **concatenation**, and **star** as follows: